Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: Outlook -- Expectations and Opportunities

 $ \bar{Q}_3 $ denotes the third quark generation doublet.
 It does not explicitly violate CP.

-Additionally and most interestingly, the additional singlet is a simple and effective candidate to structure the scalar (Higgs) potential in such a way that the electroweak phase transition is indeed strong, $ v/T_c >1 $.
+Notably, the additional singlet is a simple and effective candidate to structure the scalar (Higgs) potential in such a way that the electroweak phase transition is indeed strong, $ v/T_c >1 $.
 This is because the new member of the Higgs sector can contribute to the potential directly via tree level instead of the usual thermal loop effects that only lead to critical values of the order parameter \cite{EWPhTsinglet,SMEWPht}.

 All in all, the model contains the demanded characteristics for baryogenesis for natural values of its parameters.
-There are, however, subtleties concerning the vev of the additional scalar $ s $, which is demanded to vary during the phase transition and maybe even to have vanished to its end, and the need of a small source of explicit CP violation in the scalar sector \cite{EWPhT}.
+There are, however, subtleties concerning the vev of the additional scalar $ s $, which is demanded to vary during the phase transition and maybe even to have vanished to its end, and the need for a small source of explicit CP violation in the scalar sector \cite{EWPhT}.

-But there might still be explicit CP violation present in the strong sector itself, in the couplings of the Goldstones to the fermionic partners \cite{Redi}.
-Yukawa couplings that also vary during the phase transition can also serve as a source and have been studied in a review on EWPhT in composite Higgs models \cite{EWPhTbaryocomposite}.
+There might still be explicit CP violation present in the strong sector itself, in the couplings of the Goldstones to the fermionic partners \cite{Redi}.
+Yukawa couplings that also vary during the phase transition can serve as a source and have been studied in a review on electroweak phase transition in composite Higgs models \cite{EWPhTbaryocomposite}.

-As for baryogenesis, there have been attempts to solve also the dark matter problem by adding a gauge-singlet scalar to the SM \cite{minimaldm,colddm,singletdark}.
-And again, we have the $ SO(6)/SO(5) $ CHM at hand.
+As for baryogenesis, there have been attempts to solve likewise the dark matter problem by adding a gauge-singlet scalar to the SM \cite{minimaldm,colddm,singletdark}.
+Again, there is the $ SO(6)/SO(5) $ CHM at hand.
 To make $ s $ stable, we can demand a parity transformation $ s \rightarrow -s $ which must be a symmetry of the full strong sector \cite{compositedark}.
 If there is such a $ Z_2 $ symmetry present enlarging the coset to $ O(6)/ O(5) $ with the six-dimensional parity acting as